|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 - All meals from lunch on day 1 through lunch on the last day

-- Expedition equipment, including 2-person shared tent, sleeping bag & pad, wet suit & splash jacket (spring and cold weather trips only), and dry bag for day use
+- Expedition equipment, including 2-person shared tent, sleeping bag & pad, and dry bag for day use

 - High-quality inflatable rafts, and related river equipment including paddle, helmet and personal flotation device